Categories

 • The message passes DKIM validation AND the signing domain is in alignment with the domain in the visible From: header

-Under some circumstances, the domains must be not just in alignment, but identical in order for DMARC to pass.
+Under some circumstances, the domains must be aligned and identical for DMARC to pass.

 The purpose of requiring a relationship between the authenticated domains is to provide an extra layer of validation for the visible From: domain.
 Consider the alternative, where only an SPF pass was needed, with no domain alignment necessary.
 Under these conditions, the following message would “validate” the domain bank.com, and it should be easy to see why this would be undesirable: